lauzhenyi/socsci-metro/README.md

 - Students, instructors, and researchers giving structured academic talks
 - Presentations using methods from social statistics and empirical research

-👋 Feel free to fork, customize, and share — or open an issue if you have suggestions
-(though full disclosure: I might be too lazy to actually implement them).

 ## 📜 License